pablofcastro/PhilStone/README.md

 - Compiling the Tool

-You can compile the code with the ant tool, just running 'ant' The .class will be generated and saved in folder bin/
+You can compile the code with the ant tool, just running 'ant' The .class files will be generated and saved in folder bin/

 - Running the Tool

-1- You must add the jar/ folder to your $CLASSPATH, and set the $PhilStone to the actual folder, 2- Just execute:
+1- You must add the jar/ folder to your $CLASSPATH, and set the $PhilStone to the actual folder,

+2- Just execute:

    java bin/PS/PhilStone [OPTIONS] [SPEC FILES]